Thinking about starting an online business? You’re not alone.

 What you need: Organizational skills, communication tools, client outreach

-How much it costs to start: $0–$100 if paying for premium project management software like Slack, Notion, or ClickUp
+How much it costs: $0–$100 if paying for premium project management software like Slack, Notion, or ClickUp

 How much you can earn: $300–$5,000 monthly depending on number of clients and task complexity